 Birrieria las 9 Esquinas

 So a torta doesn’t sound like your thing?
 Another uniquely Guadalajaran dish to try is birria and you can’t get a birria better experience than at the Birrieria las 9 Esquinas.
 Located in that cute 9 corner area I already mentioned, the restaurant is as authentic as they come.
-Birria is stewed meat traditionally made from goat.
-But it can be made with beef as well.
-Rumor is that the Birrieria las 9 Esquinas was the first place to serve birria in Guadalajara.

 All across the city, there are plenty of other places you can try birria but the vibe at Birrieria las 9 Esquinas is one of a kind.
 Bright tablecloths, colorful plates and vibrant tile complete your true historic Guadalajara experience.

-Outside the Historic Center
+Outside Guadalajara’s Historic Center

 If you’ve spent your day in the historic center and feel like venturing out to see a little more of the city, then La Minerva is the perfect neighborhood to visit.
 Newer and more modern, La Minerva is about a 15 minute ride from downtown.
 It’s most famous landmark is the roundabout or glorieta, with a statue of the Roman goddess Minerva.
 Therefore the name.